AdityaKuchhal/Synk-Web-Chat-App/Readme.md

 2. Navigate to the backend folder and install server dependencies: `cd backend && npm install`
 3. Create a `.env` file in the backend directory with the necessary environment variables (e.g., MongoDB connection string, JWT secret).
 4. Start the backend server: `npm start`
-5. Navigate to the frontend folder and install client dependencies: `cd ../frontend && npm install`
-6. Start the React development server: `npm start`

 Your MERN web chat application should now be up and running locally!